luciopaiva/itermoxyl/README.md

     curl -O https://raw.githubusercontent.com/luciopaiva/itermoxyl/master/itermoxyl
     chmod u+x itermoxyl

+Make sure to add it to the path so it can be called anywhere.

 You need to have iTerm2 installed (obviously), but nothing else.
-The script is written in Python 2.7 and your macOS already comes bundled with it.
+The script is written in Python 2.7 and your macOS already comes with it.

 ## How to use